South Africa police say 15 killed in bar shooting in Soweto

 JOHANNESBURG (AP) — A mass shooting at a tavern in Johannesburg’s Soweto township has killed 15 people and left others in critical condition, according to police.

-Police say they are investigating reports that a group of men arrived in a minibus taxi and opened fire on some of the patrons at the bar late Saturday night.
-Police were on Sunday morning removing the bodies of the deceased and investigating what had led to the mass shooting.
+Police say they are investigating reports that a group of men arrived in a minibus taxi and opened fire on some of the patrons at the bar shortly after midnight Sunday.

 Those injured have been taken to Chris Hani Baragwanath Hospital.